Virtacoin (VTA) Price Tops $0.0000

-Virtacoin (CURRENCY:VTA) traded up 2.8% against the U.S. dollar during the 1-day period ending at 23:00 PM ET on March 2nd.
-In the last seven days, Virtacoin has traded 21.1% lower against the U.S. dollar.
-One Virtacoin coin can currently be bought for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Virtacoin has a total market cap of $1,257.00 and approximately $17.00 worth of Virtacoin was traded on exchanges in the last 24 hours.
+Virtacoin (CURRENCY:VTA) traded up 2.8% against the US dollar during the 1-day period ending at 18:00 PM ET on March 9th.
+Over the last seven days, Virtacoin has traded down 21.1% against the US dollar.
+One Virtacoin coin can now be purchased for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.
+Virtacoin has a market cap of $1,257.00 and approximately $17.00 worth of Virtacoin was traded on exchanges in the last 24 hours.

 - Kurrent (KURT) traded flat against the dollar and now trades at $0.0010 or 0.00000010 BTC.